ronaldroe/StarkyCMS/README.md

 # Documentation

-###*Starky( array $args = [] )*
+###*Starky( string $init_type = '', array $args = [] )*

 - Base class.
-Accepts an expanded set of the StarkyCMS standard args associative array.
+Second argument accepts an expanded set of the StarkyCMS standard args associative array.
 See args documentation for list of accepted arguments.
+- *$init_type* determines what is returned and accepts the following arguments:
+	- empty string - returns connection object
+	- *connect* - same as empty string
+	- *none* - returns Starky object
 - NOTE: Currently, passing arguments to the base class does precisely nothing. :)

 ##CRUD Operations

 ###*get_posts( array $args = [] )*

 - Return type: array
-- Public method available on a Starky instance.
+- Public method available on a Starky instance
 - Accepts StarkyCMS standard args array.
 See args documentation for list of accepted arguments.
 ```PHP
 $example = new Starky();